-~Your child will demonstrate rhyme recognition, such as identifying which words rhyme from a group of three: hat, cat, log.
-They will recognize phonemic changes in words, such as noticing the problem with "Old McDonald had a charm."
-Is able to count syllables and understand sounds in spoken words.
+Your child will demonstrate rhyme recognition, such as identifying which words rhyme from a group of three.

+Can count syllables and understand different sounds in spoken words.

 3. Identifies letters of the alphabet and produces correct sounds associated with letters.